We compare VEA vs VXUS:

-This article will compare VEA vs VXUS extract the edges each fund has over the other.
-This will enable you to choose based on which ETF best suits your investment needs.
+This article will compare VEA vs VXUS to extract each fund’s edges over the other.
+This will enable you to choose which ETF best suits your investment needs.

 VEA vs VXUS Comparison

-Both VEA and VXUS are Vanguard ETFs and are FTSE-based; however, their underlying indexes differ.
+VEA and VXUS are Vanguard ETFs and FTSE-based; however, their underlying indexes differ.